luke2533/prime-mobile/README.md

 Issue RESLOVED (6.102): Checkout phone_price would become a string if the quantity was 2 or higher

+### 6.103 Minor fixes to CSS, allauth pages and footer links for profile, store and bag

+Additions:

+- Minor changes to allauth pages
+- Small CSS quick fixes on smaller devices
+- Footer links to profile, store and bag pages

 ## 7.0 Deployment

 ### 7.1 Local deployment